Committee Descriptions

 membersheader

-SIOP encourages all of its members to take an active role in the Society.
+SIOP encourages members to take an active role in the Society.
 Serving on a committee is one of the best ways to participate and learn about the issues that confront SIOP as an organization.
-Committee work will broaden your knowledge of how SIOP functions, give you an opportunity to express your point of view, and introduce you to a wide variety of people in the profession.
+Committee work will broaden your knowledge of how SIOP functions and expand your network in the I-O profession.

 Volunteer terms are generally for one year, beginning each May.
-Note that some committee roles have longer terms, and specific membership requirements which you can read about in the descriptions below.
+Some committee roles have longer terms or specific membership requirements.
 Committee leaders are recruited directly by the President-Elect during the previous year and generally serve a 2 year term.
-Committee Chairs begin recruitment volunteers during May-June, and plan to fill their roster by July 1 each year.
-Students are encouraged to volunteer!
-Note that a committee roster may be comprised of up to 25% Student volunteers, allowing the committee to elicit a student perspective when needed, however, some committees do not accept any Students due to the nature of the committee's work.
+Committee Chairs begin recruiting volunteers in May-June, and fill their roster by July 1 each year.
+A committee roster may include up to 25% Student member volunteers, however, some committees do not accept any Students due to the nature of the committee's work.

 View all members serving on committees